 Years ago I had a client who wanted us to start split-testing prices on their membership site.
 At first, I thought that was a really cool idea.
 What better way to figure out the perfect prices for your subscriptions than to let your users tell you with a test?

-Scott Brinker analyzes this approach in depth in the following article:
+Scott Brinker analyzes this approach in depth in his Search Engine Land Article.

 Read the final article in this series here: How to Price Memberships (Part 3): Final 4 Considerations